ARTHURCHOU/100Days-Practices/Statistics_coursework.md

 ![](https://github.com/ARTHURCHOU/100Days-Practices/blob/master/png1.png)

 For the spread of each variable, calculate the variance of each variable

-Use the code:

     for (i in (1:9))
         print(var(subdata[i]))